Working Papers

 Job Market Paper

-Presentations: Ohio State; 2024 FMA Doctoral Student Consortium; 37th Australian Finance and Banking Conference (Zoom); 2024 Colorado Finance Summit Job Market Session; 8th World Symposium on Investment Research (Scheduled); 20th Early Career Women in Finance Conference (Scheduled)
+Presentations: Ohio State; 2024 FMA Doctoral Student Consortium; 37th Australian Finance and Banking Conference (Zoom); 2024 Colorado Finance Summit Job Market Session; Texas Christian University; University of Pittsburgh; University of Notre Dame; Michigan State University; University of Minnesota; Cornell University; University of Michigan; London Business School; University of Cincinnati; Chinese University of Hong Kong (CUHK); 8th World Symposium on Investment Research; 20th Early Career Women in Finance Conference

 Abstract: Prior studies focus on how investors' sustainability preferences incentivize firms to reallocate resources from dirty to clean physical capital.
 However, the impact of investors' preferences on capital allocation depends critically on whether clean capital and dirty capital are substitutable.
 I develop a novel empirical strategy showing that dirty capital and clean capital are highly complementary.
 Theoretically, I explore firms' investment decisions, assuming that investors dislike carbon emissions through both risk and nonpecuniary utility channels.
 Given the current level of complementarity, investors' preferences have a limited impact on investment decisions, underscoring the need for technological innovation to address this production friction.